 Chobe can be crowded, unlike the rest of Botswana, because there are simply too many vehicles on too few roads, particularly in the dry season.
 One of the quieter parts of the park is around the Ngwezumba River, an area of forests and pans in the more remote middle of the park; the drawback here is that game is harder to find.

 And while you're in the Savuti area looking for leopards and the tiny acrobatic klipspringer antelopes, be sure to pay a visit to the striking rock paintings, early humans' attempts to represent the wildlife all around.
-In summertime thousands of migrating zebras and wildebeests provide the equivalent of fast food for the lion prides, hungry hyenas, and cheetahs which follow the herds.
+In summertime thousands of migrating zebras and wildebeests provide the equivalent of fast food for the lion prides, hungry hyenas, and cheetahs that follow the herds.
 The Cape buffalo herds also arrive in summer along with thousands of returning bird migrants.
 The raptors are spectacular.
 You'll see falcons, eagles, kestrels, goshawks, ospreys, and sparrow hawks.
 In the northwest of the park are the Linyanti Swamps, also famous for their game concentrations, and in particular wild dogs.
-Early morning and late afternoon are the best game spotting times.
+Early morning and late afternoon are the best game-spotting times.